ignazio-bovo/handbook/subsystems/bounties.md

 * **Status:** The status of an entry has the following disjoint variants.
   * **Working:** Initial status during creation in `Working Period`.
   * **Withdrawn:** When withdrawn during the `Working Period`.
-  * **Winner:** Selected as the winner during `Judgement Period`, and therefore is due an outstanding share of the bounty funds, called _reward_.
+  * **Winner:** Selected as winner during `Judgement Period` , and therefore is due an outstanding share of the bounty funds, called _reward_ .
-  * **Passed:** Not referenced by oracle in `Judgement Period` judgement, and therefore is not owed any share of the bounty funds, but has an outstanding stake that can be recovered.
+  * **Passed:** Not referenced by oracle in `Judgement Period` judgement, and therefore is not owed any share of the bounty funds, but has outstanding stake that can be recovered.
   * **Rejected:** Rejected by oracle in `Judgement Period` as a malicious entry, and thus has had stake slashed.
   * **CashedOut:** Worker cashed out stake and/or share of bounty reward.